Judge Dredd: Setting

 The setting of Judge Dredd is a dystopian future Earth damaged by a series of international conflicts; much of the planet has become radioactive wasteland, and so populations have aggregated in enormous conurbations known as 'mega-cities'.
 The story is centred on the megalopolis of Mega-City One, on the east coast of North America.
 Within Mega-City One, extensive automation (including intelligent robots) has rendered the majority of the population unemployed.
 As a consequence, the general population is prone to embracing any fashion or craze they encounter.
 Mega-City One is surrounded by the inhospitable "Cursed Earth", a radioactive desert populated by outlaws and mutants.
 Much of the remaining world's geography is somewhat vague, although other mega-cities are visited in the strip.

-Mega-City One's population lives in gigantic towers known as City Blocks, each holding some 50,000 people.
+The majority of Mega-City One's population lives in gigantic towers known as City Blocks, each holding some 50,000 people.
 Each is named after some historical person or TV character, usually for comic effect.
+A minority live in "mopads" - an evolution of the mobile home, and constantly travel Mega-City One's extensive road network.
 Mega-City One extends from Boston to Charlotte; but extended into Florida before the Apocalypse War laid waste to the southern sectors.
 At its height, the city contained a population of about 800 million; after the Apocalypse War, it was halved to 400 million.